New Zealand police charge Christchurch mosque attacker with terrorism | DW | 21.05.2019

 "A charge of engaging in a Terrorist Act under section 6A of the Terrorism Suppression Act 2002 has now been filed," police said in a statement.

 The offense carries a maximum penalty of life imprisonment.
-It's also a test case for New Zealand's terror law, which was enacted in 2002 following the 9/11 attacks.
+It's also a test case for New Zealand's terror law, which was enacted in 2002 following the 9/11 terror attacks in the United States.

 Read more: Facebook to tighten livestream access after Christchurch attacks